predragcvetkovski/FinX/README.md

 A new Flutter project.

-FinX is a personal treasurer web-app.
+FinX is a personal treasurer app.
 A system that analyzes interest rates, fees and transactions associated with individual / company accounts, and recommends alternative higher yield, no-fee deposit instruments that at least offset the inflation rate, to prevent the deterioration of wealth.

 Problem: Over the last ten years the inflation rate was on average 2%, while most banks offered close to 0% interest on deposits, in addition to charging high maintenance fees, which translates into 20% loss of purchasing power.